Updated December 6, 2019

 So you’ve decided to make a career transition.
-You’ve done your research and have decided that attending a bootcamp is the best way for you to learn the craft of software development or the skills required for data science.
+You’ve done your research and have decided that attending a bootcamp is the best way for you to learn the craft of software development or the skills required for data analytics or data science.
 You’re considering Nashville Software School, but wonder, “how do I pay for it?”

 As the first non-profit coding bootcamp in the US, we strive to keep our bootcamps within financial reach of all who apply.
 We do this by, first, keeping our tuition affordable; which as a non-profit is easier to do since we don’t have investors requiring a return.
 On a per week basis, we’re one of the most affordable bootcamps in the country (if not the most affordable bootcamp).
 As an example, our Web Development Bootcamp is a full-time, full stack program that runs for six months, or 24 weeks.
-At our current tuition of $11,900, that’s less than $500/week!
+At our current tuition of $12,500, that’s about $500/week!
 Some bootcamps may offer lower tuition, but often, they cost twice as much per week to learn only a portion of what we teach in 24 weeks.

 Second, we offer students several ways to pay their tuition, including payment plans, student loans, and the GI Bill® as discussed below.